Bernardo López de Mendizábal: Charges against him and his last years

 In November 1661, having left his residence in the governor's house, López tried to bribe Peñalosa with 6,000 pesos to rule out or at least to minimize the charges made against him.
-However, Peñalosa not accepted a bribe of less than 10,000 pesos.
+However, Peñalosa would not accept a bribe of less than 10,000 pesos.
 López refused to pay this amount, so the governors did not reach any agreement.
 In the same month Peñalosa abolished López's law regarding taxes, forcing the Amerindians at missions to pay tribute.

 In December 1661, Peñalosa charged López with 33 counts of malfeasance that took place while he governed New Mexico.
 This included a law that forced to settlers, Amerindians and clergy to give their goods to Mendizábal, the sale of these goods in Parral and Sonora, in modern Mexico, and the organization of military campaigns against the Apaches to obtain slaves to sell.
 At the same time, Juan Manso returned to the province in the position of alguacil mayor of the Inquisition for imprison López and his wife.
 However, before the arrest was effected, Peñalosa promised to help him to leave the province if he gives him some of their lands.
 López refused to transfer lands to Peñalosa and these were confiscated by him.

 In the summer of 1662, Lopez "was barred from holding" any political charge for eight years and was forced to pay a fine of 3,000 pesos.
 Later, in 1663, the Inquisition jailed López and his wife, both for counts of malfeasance and for practicing Judaism.
 They were imprisoned in Santo Domingo Pueblo, in Mexico City.
 López arrived in Mexico City suffering from an unnamed ailment.
 The judgments of marriage dragged on and López died on September 16, 1664, because of the ailment.